skowalak/whatsapp-to-sqlite/README.md

 To customize the parser according to your needs, just add your location/language combination to the `parser.py` if not already there.

+## TODOs

+* Explain database schema and original WhatsApp Database schema
+* Add and explain migration from WhatsApp DB to Matrix DB if possible
+* Add content-addressable-storage
+  * find sensible hashing algorithm with minimal collisions